I don’t have any friends.

 I feel like a minority.

 I’m embarrassed to be white.
 I’m embarrassed to be American.
+I’m embarrassed to be middle class.
 All throughout history, those two things have been signs of forced superiority and it disgusts me that others look at me and don’t really see me, but only see my skin and nationality and assume the worst.
+We’ve traveled and the attitudes people have about Americans is troubling to me.
+We’re not all like Fox News portrays!

 As a Christian, I often feel looked down on because of my faith.
 What bewilders me is when other Christians criticize and judge.
 Their lack of love and knowledge of Jesus saddens me.
 They too often compromise and have little integrity.
 I don’t want to have to explain away some Christians’ behavior and life choices to my children.
 Many of my husband’s co-workers and homeschool moms in our community are shocked that I allow my 16-year-old to read Stephen King novels, watch R-rated movies, get a tattoo, nose and belly button piercings.